muhme/joomla-branches-tester/README.md

 ![Joomla Branches Tester – Email Traffic](images/email.svg)

 1. A user (not in the Super User group) requests a password reset by clicking 'Forgot your Password?' in their web browser.
-   This request is sent to the Joomla PHP code on the web server jbt_51.
+   This request is sent to the Joomla PHP code on the web server `jbt-51`.
-2. An email is sent via SMTP from the web server `jbt_51` to the email relay `jbt_relay`.
+2. An email is sent via SMTP from the web server `jbt-51` to the email relay `jbt-relay`.
    In the Joomla `configuration.php` file, the `smtpport` is configured as `7025`.
-3. The email relay `jbt_relay` triplicates the email and sends the first email via SMTP to the email catcher `jbt_mail`.
+3. The email relay `jbt-relay` triplicates the email and sends the first email via SMTP to the email catcher `jbt-mail`.
-4. The email relay `jbt_relay` tries to deliver the second email to `smtp-tester`.
+4. The email relay `jbt-relay` tries to deliver the second email to `smtp-tester`.
    But no System Tests is running, the email cannot be delivered and is thrown away.
-5. The email relay `jbt_relay` tries to deliver the third email to locally running Cypress GUI with `smtp-tester`.
+5. The email relay `jbt-relay` tries to deliver the third email to locally running Cypress GUI with `smtp-tester`.
    But no Cypress GUI is running, the email cannot be delivered and is thrown away.
-6. System Test is started with `scripts/test` in the Cypress container `jbt_cypress`.
+6. System Test is started with `scripts/test` in the Cypress container `jbt-cypress`.
    In the Cypress `cypress.config.mjs` file, the `smtp_port` is configured as `7125`.
    While the System Tests is running `smtp-tester` is listening on port 7125.
 7. One of the System Tests specs executes an action in Joomla PHP code that generates an email.
-8. Again the email is sent via SMTP from the web server `jbt_51` to the email relay `jbt_relay`.
+8. Again the email is sent via SMTP from the web server `jbt-51` to the email relay `jbt-relay`.
-9. Again the email relay `jbt_relay` triplicates the email and sends the one email via SMTP to the `jbt_cypress` container with `smtp-tester` running in .
+9. Again the email relay `jbt-relay` triplicates the email and sends the one email via SMTP to the `jbt-cypress` container with `smtp-tester` running in .
    The Cypress test can check and validate the email.
-10. Again the email relay `jbt_relay` sents one copy via SMTP to the email catcher `jbt_mail`.
+10. Again the email relay `jbt-relay` sents one copy via SMTP to the email catcher `jbt-mail`.
-11. Again the email relay `jbt_relay` tries to deliver the third email to locally running Cypress GUI with `smtp-tester`.
+11. Again the email relay `jbt-relay` tries to deliver the third email to locally running Cypress GUI with `smtp-tester`.
 But no Cypress GUI is running, the email cannot be delivered and is thrown away.

 Therefore, the `cypress.config.mjs` file uses a different SMTP port (7125) than the `configuration.php` file (7025).